 Assumptions are set for homogeneous risk groups to avoid introducing distortions that might arise from combining business with different characteristics.
-At a minimum, these groupings are by line of business segmentation stipulated by the European Insurance and Occupational Pensions Authority (EIOPA).

 Further details of the main assumptions are provided in Annex 3 of this report.

 D.2.1.2.1 ECONOMIC ASSUMPTIONS